hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 **A﻿ capacity:** The number of maximum concurrent students allowed to take on the workshop.

-A﻿ student range: The range between which students get picked at registration time.
+**A﻿ student range:** The range between which students get picked at registration time.

-R﻿eset and ldap entries are to be used by backend server automation if dedicated reset scripts and ldap authentication are required by the workshop.
+**R﻿eset and ldap** entries are to be used by backend server automation if dedicated reset scripts and ldap authentication are required by the workshop.

-A﻿ session type (Workshops-on-Demand by default)
+**A﻿ session type:** Workshops-on-Demand by default

-A﻿ location: If your setup includes multiple production sites, use this field to allocate workshops according to your needs.
+**A﻿ location:** If your setup includes multiple production sites, use this field to allocate workshops according to your needs.
 In the case of the HPE Developer Community, some workshops can only run on a HPE GreenLake cloud environment.
 As a consequence, the location is set to greenlake in this case.

-A﻿vatar, role and replayLink are superseeded by entries in the replay table.
+**A﻿vatar, role and replayLink** are superseeded by entries in the replay table.
 I will explain later.

 ![](/img/wod-db-entry2.png "Workshop's fields in the Database #2.")

-Compile: This entry will be filled with the name of a script to be compiled at deployment time.
+**Compile:** This entry will be filled with the name of a script to be compiled at deployment time.
 This feature allows for instance the admin to hide login scripts and credentials in non-editable executable files.

-Varpass: This defines whethere a workshop require some password variable to be leveraged or not.
+**Varpass:**  This defines whethere a workshop require some password variable to be leveraged or not.

 R﻿eplayId: This entry links the dedicated replay video to the workshop. it enables the presence of the replay in the learn more page of the workshop.